chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum/small-scale-rotating-drum.rst

       set insertion prn seed                             = 19
     end

 Restart files are written once the packing ends.
-The restart files are used to start the DEM simulation with the imposed rotating boundary condition.
+Using these restart files we can run the rotating drum simulation the end of the packing simulation.

 Lagrangian Physical Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The particles are mono-dispersed with a radius of 0.0015 m and a density of 2500 kg/m3, respectively.
+The particles are mono-dispersed with a radius of 0.0015 m and a density of 2500 kg/m\ :sup:`3`.
 All other particles' physical parameters are taken arbitrary and should be changed based on the physical properties and the experimental values.
 Both parameters files have the same physical properties.

 .. code-block:: text